nogibjj/candle-cookbook/docs/PR_REQS.md

 ## Open a Pull Request

-From your forked candle-cookbook repo >> Pull requests >> New pull request >> Select:
+From your forked your-username/candle-cookbook repo >> Pull requests >> New pull request:

-base repository: nogibjj/candle-cookbook, base: main <-- head repository: your-username/candle-cookbook, comapre: your-branch
+`base repository: nogibjj/candle-cookbook, base: main <-- head repository: your-username/candle-cookbook, comapre: your-branch`

-You will be asked to complete the [Pull Request Checklist](../.github/pull_request_template.md)
+You will be asked to complete the [Pull Request Checklist](../.github/pull_request_template.md).

+Your PR must pass the [Deploy CI/CD](../.github/workflows/deploy.yml) status check.

 **⚠️ IMPORTANT:** Once you have submitted a PR do not push any further changes.
-If you wish to edit -- delete the PR and submit a new one.
+If you wish to make edits, delete the PR and submit a new one.

-**❌ NEVER:** git push origin branch --force
+**❌ NEVER FORCE PUSH:** i.e. git push origin my-branch --force